deepanshidobriyal-stack/demo/README.md

 # demo
-this is my first git repository auther - Deepanshi dobriyal
+this is my first git repository.

+Auther - Deepanshi dobriyal